helloRupa/petster/README.md

 12. Post#comments: return all comments for a post
 13. Post#number_comments: return number of comments on a post
 14. Post#likes: return number of likes on a post
-15. Post#who_liked: return list of users who liked a post
+15. Post#likers: return list of users who liked a post
 16. Post#who_commented: return list of users who commented on a post
 17. Pet#number_posts: return number of posts made by a pet
 18. Comment#likes: return number of likes for a comment
-19. Comment#who_liked: return list of users who liked a comment
+19. Comment#likers: return list of users who liked a comment
 20. Post.most_popular: return most popular post (comment number * like number)
+21. Pet#profile_photo

 ## 10 Specs
 A user can: